-It should be noted that the VPN protection is not quite as comprehensive as that offered by pay-for-play services, offering only protection for any activities in the browser itself - the rest of your computer’s online activities, such as that connected by email, torrenting and other apps, are still laid bare to possible monitoring by outside parties.
+Please note that the VPN protection is not quite as comprehensive as what pay-for-play services offer, offering only protection for any activities in the browser itself – the rest of your computer’s online activities, such as that connected to email, torrenting and other apps, are still laid bare to possible monitoring by outside parties.

 Opera VPN’s connection options are also more limited than that of paid VPNs, with location options limited to only “Europe,” “Americas” and “Asia.”
 While this might limit your blocked-content-unlocking options, it should prove to be enough protection for those simply looking for a free and easy-to-use service to protect their browsing activities.

-Opera’s fraud and malware protection offers the ability to warn users of suspicious web pages, which is a feature that is turned on by default.
+Opera’s fraud and malware protection has the ability to warn users of suspicious web pages, which is a feature that is turned on by default.

-The browser checks any requested web page against a “blacklist” database of phishing and malware websites.
-If the requested site is found on the blacklist, a warning page will display before the page is shown.
+The browser checks any web page a user requests against a “blacklist” database of phishing and malware websites.
+If the requested site is on the blacklist, a warning page will display before Opera shows the page.
 The user must then decide, on their own, whether or not to go ahead and open the page.